-From thought-provoking features, to live broadcast programmes, to your own self-sourced newspaper producing a portfolio of work you are proud to show a potential future employer is a key part of your studies.
+From thought-provoking features, to live broadcast programmes, to your own self-produced magazine - producing a portfolio of work you are proud to show a potential future employer is a key part of your studies.

-Work experience and industry placements are a vital part of the course and all students will contribute extensively to Mancunian Matters or South West Londoner -Manchester and south west London's leading online news websites, run by News Associates.
+Work experience and industry placements are a vital part of the course, and all trainees will contribute extensively to The Londoners sites, ran by News Associates, to cover news, entertainment and sport across every corner of London.

 The websites are established news providers in the regions, well-respected by MPs, councillors and press officers - not to mention other editors who regularly spot their future reporters there.
 This unique opportunity means that during the course you can be on the ground covering breaking news, interviewing politicians, writing gig and restaurant reviews and getting stories published that many trainees can only dream of.